mtford90/siesta/DOCS.md

 ### Storage

-If you decide to use the storage module then you **must** include PouchDB.
+To enable storage, include PouchDB.
 If the availability of PouchDB is not detected then storage will be disabled.

 ```html
 <!-- If using script tags -->